 • This type of farming is done using very small amounts of farming equipment.

 • It is very useful for the people living in hilly areas.

-• Within short period time Crops can be easily produces and harvested.
+• Within short period of time Crops can be easily produced and harvested.

 • It helps the used land to get back all nutrients naturally without any help from the modern methods of replacing the soil.

 • Destruction of forests is the major disadvantage of shifting cultivation.
 Large-scale deforestation causes a variety of environmental problems, such as_

 1. As a result of deforestation, the roots of the trees can no longer hold the soil in that place.
 This causes heavy erosion of the soil.